-- The infant requiring ongoing pharmacological management of withdrawal from opiates may continue management in the home environment, providing that the family has access to appropriate support and follow-up. - Home management of the infant will prevent prolonged disruption to the motherinfant relationship and provide health care professionals with opportunities to observe the family's ability to provide adequate care for their infant.
-All NAS infants discharged home on medication are to be referred to the WANDAS clinic for fortnightly appointments.
-Social work support is available during the clinic for ongoing concerns/DNA etc. - Refer to WNHS Information Booklet for Mum & Baby Women and Newborn Drug and Alcohol Service (WANDAS).
+- The infant requiring ongoing pharmacological management of withdrawal from opiates may continue management in the home environment, providing that the family has access to appropriate support and follow-up. - Home management of the infant will prevent prolonged disruption to the mother-infant relationship, and provide health care professionals with opportunities to observe the family's ability to provide adequate care for their infant.
+All NAS infants discharged home on medication are to be referred to the WANDAS clinic for weekly to fortnightly appointments.
+Social work support is available during the clinic for ongoing concerns/DNA etc. And can give consideration for Home Visiting Nurse/HiTH for in-home support, and monitoring of weight gain and NAS symptoms. - Refer to WNHS Information Booklet for Mum & Baby Women and Newborn Drug and Alcohol Service (WANDAS).